-PyZMQ aims to support all stable (2.1.4, 3.2.2, 4.0.1) and active development (4.2.0) versions of libzmq.
+PyZMQ aims to support all stable (3.2.2, 4.0.1) versions of libzmq.
 Building the same pyzmq against various versions of libzmq is supported, but only the functionality of the linked libzmq will be available.

-Note: libzmq 3.0-3.1 are not, and will never be supported.
-There never was a stable release of either.
+Note: libzmq 3.0-3.1 are not supported, as they never received a stable release.

-Binary distributions (wheels on PyPI or GitHub) of PyZMQ ship with the stable version of libzmq at the time of release, built with default configuration, and include CURVE support provided by tweetnacl.
-For pyzmq-22.2.1, this is 4.3.4.
+Binary distributions (wheels on PyPI) of PyZMQ ship with the stable version of libzmq at the time of release, built with default configuration, and include CURVE support provided by tweetnacl.
+For pyzmq-23.0.0, this is 4.3.4.